morgueye4/datahub/README.md

 1. **Decentralized Data Collection**: Anyone can contribute data to the platform
 2. **Quality Control**: Multi-reviewer consensus ensures high-quality datasets
-3. **Fair Compensation**: Contributors are rewarded with hubFIL tokens
+3. **Fair Compensation**: Contributors are rewarded with dataFIL tokens
 4. **Data Monetization**: Dataset owners earn when their data is used
 5. **Community Governance**: Community members vote on dataset validation and platform decisions